tgerighty/AGENTS.md/prisma.md

 ### prisma queries for relations

-- NEVER add more than 1 include nesting.
-This is very bad for performance because prisma will have to do the query to get the relation sequentially.
-Instead of adding a new nested `include` you should add a new prisma query and wrap them in a `Promise.all`
+- NEVER add more than 1 include nesting. this is very bad for performance because prisma will have to do the query to get the relation sequentially. instead of adding a new nested `include` you should add a new prisma query and wrap them in a `Promise.all`

 ### prisma transactions for complex relations inserts